e-Sharp/cpp_primitive_recursive_functions/README.md

 **Giving up the syntax:** Functions would return lambdas instead of values.
 But lambda types are implementation defined and vary from one lambda to another.
 Therefore any crafted function would need to become variadic.
-Alas syntax is too important for educational purposes to be discarded and I didn't have the courage to look into macros.
+I tried for a little but ran into problems under MSVC about having multiple parameter packs.

 **Giving up compile-time evaluation:** Functions would return `std::function<nat()>` instead of values.
-This is the most straightforward way and probably the most reasonnable one as compile-time is more of a whim of mine.
+However this would require giving up compile-time evaluation which was a requirement of mine.

+### Memoization

+To optimize even further.

 ### Older standards compatibility